-Data Management Challenges in the Data and AI First Era
+Challenges in the Data- and AI-First Era

-On one hand, organizations are keen on jumping to cloud platforms for their Data Management efforts; on the other hand, many of these businesses are struggling to adapt their legacy systems and processes to the latest data-technologies solutions.
+On one hand, organizations are keen on jumping to cloud platforms for their Data Management efforts; on the other hand, many of these businesses are struggling to adapt their legacy systems and processes to the latest Data Management technology solutions.
 Still staggering under archaic data infrastructures, many of these organizations are not only ill-prepared to make a transition to modern AI-enabled platforms, but they are also not knowledgeable enough to take the giant technology leap.
 A BARC survey reports that businesses feel they are feeling the pinch of “skill gap present” on the market.

 Finally, Peter Aiken in the webinar Data Management Best Practices, raises some important questions around existing DM practices and offers some helpful solutions.
 Peter Aiken is an expert on Data Management, and an associate professor at Virginia Commonwealth University.